 Healthy Foods highest in Lutein and zeaxanthin

-Both carotenoides can not be produced in the body and must therefore be constantly supplied to it.
+Both carotenoids cannot be produced in the body and must, therefore, be constantly supplied to it.
 Especially lutein-containing foods are green vegetables such as spinach, kale, broccoli, peppers, peas, chard, corn salad and many other green leafy vegetables, as well as in herbs.